floydhub/floyd-docs/docs/faqs/plans.md

 #### Beginner Plan
 If you're just getting started with deep learning, the Beginner plan is for you.
 It is free!
 You can create unlimited public projects and datasets, and can run 1 job at a time.
-It comes with 20 hours of CPU compute time per month.
+It comes with 20 hours of CPU compute time when you sign up.

 If you want to run your jobs with GPU support, you can purchase [GPU Powerups](#powerups).

 #### Data Scientist Plan
 The Data Scientist plan is for, well, data scientists.
 It offers private projects/datasets and higher levels of [job concurrency](#what-is-job-concurrency) and storage.
-As in the Beginner Plan, it comes with 20 hours of CPU compute time per month.
 You can also purchase [Powerups](#powerups) to add GPU compute hours to supplement your plan.

 #### Teams Plan